opentrv/3d-boxes/README.md

 - Render it (`Design -> Compile and Render (CGAL)` or `F6`);
 - Export as STL (`Design -> Export as STL...`).

+Models are split between two areas:
+- [main](./src/main/README.md): the main models for the project that define boxes for know versions of the electronics;
+- [playpen](./src/playpen/README.md): draft models or partial models to try out concepts, some of which may eventually graduate to main.

 Note that some models in the `playpen` area make use of includes that are external to this repository.
 The simplest way to download and install those includes is to use `make` in the top level directory: